-Adult bed bugs are roughly the size, shape and color of an apple seed: 1/4 of an inch in length and light or reddish-brown in color.
+Adult bed bugs are roughly the size, ple seed: 1/4 of an inch in length and light shape and color of an apple seed: 1/4 of an inch in length and light or reddish-brown in color.
 Immature forms of bed bugs are smaller and lighter in color.
 Eggs are tiny and white.
 You should be able to see the adult form with your naked eye, but may need a magnifying glass to see the immature forms or eggs.
 Please refer to the website listed at the end of this brochure for pictures of bed bugs.